pascalandy/gladiators-mastermind/README.md

   **What Do You Need Help With**?

-  Random Topics:
+**Random Topics**:

   - Opportunity for the group.
   - #

-  First meeting questions:
+**First meeting questions**:

 - What do you do?
 - Why?
 - Which field(s) are you looking for help and support
 - Why do you want to join a mastermind group?

 ### Values